-We’ll head to a venue that lends itself to the day’s teaching plan, making best use of the weather.
+We’ll head to a venue that lends itself to the day’s plan, making best use of the weather.
 We like to include you in the decision-making process from the outset, from interpreting the weather forecast, to checking the guidebook.
 It ensures you leave with the full repertoire of skills needed to safely head into the hills independently.

 Scrambles are graded by difficulty in a numerical order; 1 being the easiest, and 3 being the hardest, merging into rock climbing.
 As a rough guide, Grade 1 scrambles (such as Crib Goch, Tryfan’s North Ridge, Sharp Edge, and the CMD Arête) generally only require the use of the hands for balance.
 They’re technically straightforward, on good rock, and although exposed, don’t normally require the use of a rope.

 Grade 2 scrambles (such as Main Gully Arete, Pinnacle Ridge, Cam Crag Ridge, and the Aonach Eagach) are more challenging.
 Tricky sections may be more sustained, route finding more difficult, and some moves may require the use of the arms to pull.
 A rope is normally used to protect the party.